grafana/k6-docs/src/data/markdown/docs/20 jslib/01 jslib/03 k6chaijs.md

 excerpt: "Assertion library for k6"
 ---

-`k6chaijs` is a library to provide BDD / TDD assertions in k6 based on [ChaiJS](https://www.chaijs.com/).
+`k6chaijs` is a library to provide BDD assertions in k6 based on [ChaiJS](https://www.chaijs.com/).
 You can use `k6chaijs` as an alternative to [check](/javascript-api/k6/check/) and [group](/javascript-api/k6/group/).

-This library is recommended for any type of testing, but especially for:
+With this library, you get the following:
- - Functional testing, where many asserts are needed.
+- BDD style of assertions for more expressive language
- - Stress testing, where the System Under Test is failing and the test code needs to stay robust.
+- chainable assertions
- - Load testing, when the test should abort as soon as the first failure occurs.
+- more powerful assertions functions such as: `deep`, `nested`, `ordered`, etc.
- - Unit testing of JavaScript code, which is not necessarily connected with load.
+- automatic assertion messages
- - JavaScript Developers, who are already familiar with Chai, Jest or Jasmine.
+- [exception handling](/javascript-api/jslib/k6chaijs/error-handling/) for better test stability

 ## Installation